leoysun/db-proj1/README.md

 We added a trigger on the Posts_reviews table to model the total participation constraint between Reviews entity set and the Discusses relationship set.
 After insertion into the posts_reviews table, the trigger calls a function to check whether the rid was correctly simultaneously inserted into the Discusses table (in one transaction).
 If the rid of the new review does not exist in the Discusses table, the function then deletes the new review.
 This way, the total participation constraint is enforced appropriately; no review can exist without discussing a certain item.

-**If you added a trigger, explain carefully what it is meant to achieve and why.
-Also include in your README file a real example of an "event" (i.e., an insertion, deletion, or update of a relation in your database, as specified in your trigger definition) that causes the trigger to be executed, together with a clear explanation of what the trigger does as a result of the event, including listing clearly any modifications to the database that happen as part of the trigger.
-Your description should be detailed enough so that we can recreate on your PostgreSQL database the execution of the trigger exactly as you describe it, and part of your grade will be based on the quality and accuracy of this description.**

 Implementation: